lorenzo-stoakes/kernel-scripts/README.md

   is an Arch Linux system.
 * `buildLinux` - Configures and builds the kernel, placing header and module files into the dev env image.
+* `configLinux` - Sets kernel configuration options for the development environment.
 * `rebuildLinux` - Same as `buildLinux` but runs `make mrproper` first.
 * `installLinux` - Installs header and module files into the dev env image.
 This is invoked by `buildLinux` unless explicitly disabled.